FAR-Lab/urban-fingerprinting/docs/guides/ssci.md

 ### Sample Data: NYC GoPro Footage
 From FARLAB's cross-cultural pedestrian behavior work, we provide a short sample of footage taken by a participant during their daily commute.
 This footage is recorded with a GoPro action camera, producing high-resolution 4K video.
-As mentioned in our paper, gathering accurate telemetry data using only a GoPro is infeasible; we provide instructions for replicating our OpenHaystack-based Apple Airtag solution in the [XXX](LINK) section.
+As mentioned in our paper, gathering accurate telemetry data using only a GoPro is infeasible; something like an OpenHayStack-attached airtag will need to deployed in supplement, as described in our paper.
 Sample footage is available at [this](https://cornell.box.com/v/urban-fingerprinting-sample) link, through Box.

 ## Processing